 - creating rules for mediating and managing conflicts among European rulers in a peaceful way.

-The five European super powers Russia, Great Britain, Prussia, Austria and France were represented through their heads of state and senior diplomats at the Congress of Vienna.
+Through their heads of state and senior diplomats the five European super powers Russia, Great Britain, Prussia, Austria and France took part at the Congress of Vienna.
 In addition, the other German courts, previously sovereign cities, Switzerland and other European states sent delegates to Vienna.
 All in all, approximately 200 rulers and their diplomats flocked to the Austrian capital.

-Emperor Francis I: was the Congress’ official host.
-Although he detested Napoleon Bonaparte he agreed to the marriage between Napoleon and his own daughter Marie Louise in 1810.
+Emperor Francis I: Although Franz I. detested Napoleon Bonaparte he agreed to the marriage between Napoleon and his own daughter Marie Louise in 1810.
 His subsequent alliance with Napoleon against Russia ended in defeat.
 However, the Treaty of Paris of 1814 boosted Francis’ I territorial powers.
 He came to rule the largest territory the Habsburgs and their predecessors had ever possessed.

 Karl Robert (Vassilievich) Count Nesselrode: was the leader of the Russian delegation at the Vienna Congress.
 He turned into one of the most fervent promoters and defenders of the Holy Alliance.